HOW TO USE ENHANCED AUTOMATIC PARKING ASSIST

 HOW TO CANCEL ENHANCED AUTOMATIC PARKING ASSIST

-- If you want to cancel the maneuver, either press the AUTOMATIC PARKING ASSIST button, take control of the steering or shift gears.
+- If you want to cancel the maneuver, press the Automatic Parking Assist button, then take control of the steering or shift gears.
 You can also override the feature by engaging the parking brake or turning the vehicle off.

 - If you brake the vehicle to a brief stop, the feature will continue automatic parking when you lift your foot off the brake.
 If you brake for an extended period of time, however, the feature will stop the automatic parking process.